Rectangular lattice

-The rectangular lattice and rhombic lattice (or centered rectangular lattice) constitute two of the five two-dimensional Bravais lattice types.
+The rectangular lattice and centered rectangular lattice (or rhombic lattice) constitute two of the five two-dimensional Bravais lattice types.
 The symmetry categories of these lattices are wallpaper groups pmm and cmm respectively.
 The conventional translation vectors of the rectangular lattices form an angle of 90° and are of unequal lengths.

 Bravais lattices

-There are two rectangular Bravais lattices: primitive rectangular and centered rectangular (also rhombic).
+There are two rectangular Bravais lattices: primitive rectangular and centered rectangular (or rhombic).

 The primitive rectangular lattice can also be described by a centered rhombic unit cell, while the centered rectangular lattice can also be described by a primitive rhombic unit cell.
 Note that the length $a$ in the lower row is not the same as in the upper row.
 For the first column above, $a$ of the second row equals $\sqrt{a^2+b^2}$ of the first row, and for the second column it equals $\frac{1}{2} \sqrt{a^2+b^2}$.

 Crystal classes

 The rectangular lattice class names, Schönflies notation, Hermann-Mauguin notation, orbifold notation, Coxeter notation, and wallpaper groups are listed in the table below.